The Strategy Stack

 12. References

-The Limits of Traditional Pricing
+The Limits of Traditional Pricing Models

 For decades, pricing decisions were slow and static.
 Teams conducted research, benchmarked against competitors, and set fixed prices for entire markets or segments.
 This model worked when products were simple and customer interactions were infrequent.